|Best Overall||Z-Man DieZel MinnowZ||Check Price||

 While a number of more realistic and seemingly advanced scented shrimp lures have hit the market in recent years, the classic Gulp Shrimp is still king.
 With a simple design that barely resembles a shrimp and a stiff body that emits almost no real action, it’s easy to dismiss the Gulp Shrimp at first.
 But it is the best artificial shrimp lure for redfish. lt can be rigged in a variety of ways and used to fish everything from wide open mud flats to tight mangrove pockets.

 However, this lure really stands out when pitching docks or other structure.
 Rigged on a ⅛- or ¼-ounce jighead, the Gulp Shrimp can be easily skipped up under the shadows and sinks quickly.
-While many soft plastics work well in this situation, the added benefit of the Gulp! scent clearly gives this lure an advantage.
+While many soft plastics work well in this situation, the added benefit of the Gulp! scent clearly gives this lure an advantage and makes it one of the best soft plastics for redfish.
 While redfish feed in many ways, scent is one of their primary senses when searching out food.
 And anyone who has accidentally spilled a tub of Gulp in their car or tackle box can attest that one thing it has no shortage of is scent.
 When redfish are pressured, or the water temperature has them sluggish and coy, that little extra push of scent can be the difference in getting an eat versus a refusal.

-Best Searchbait for Cloudy Days or Stained Water: Z-Man Chatterbait
+Best Redfish Lure for Cloudy Days or Stained Water: Z-Man Chatterbait

 - Good for stained water